Frumph/comic-easel/readme.txt

 - Hovertext on the comic
 - Using translate plugins, every comic and post can be multilanguage
 - Navigation widget that mimics ComicPress's navigation widget including custom graphic sets that can be pulled from themes
+- chapter navigation in a variety of different methods
 - And more!

 = Widgets =